github/docs/data/reusables/actions/ip-allow-list-self-hosted-runners.md

 {% else %}
 {% warning %}

 **Warning**: If you use an IP allow list and would also like to use {% data variables.product.prodname_actions %}, you must use self-hosted runners.
-For more information, see "[Hosting your own runners](/actions/automating-your-workflow-with-github-actions/about-self-hosted-runners)."
+For more information, see "[Hosting your own runners](/actions/automating-your-workflow-with-github-actions/about-self-hosted-runners)".

+Alternatively, you can use larger GitHub hosted runners with a fixed IP address and add the IP address of the runner to the IP allow list.
+For more information, see "[Using larger runners](/actions/using-github-hosted-runners/using-larger-runners)."

 {% endwarning %}